cloudsmith-io/cloudsmith-api/bindings/java/src/docs/WebhooksApi.md

 <a name="webhooksCreate"></a>
 # **webhooksCreate**
-> RepositoryWebhookResponse webhooksCreate(owner, repo, data)
+> RepositoryWebhook webhooksCreate(owner, repo, data)

 Create a specific webhook in a repository.